ping-127001/Nyx/SECURITY.md

 ------------------------------------------------------

 ## Reporting a vulnerability
-Join our [Discord server](https://discord.gg/8XxJrFtQPS) to report a vulnerability
+Join our [Discord server](https://discord.gg/8XxJrFtQPS) to report a vulnerability OR make a [Issue](https://github.com/ping-127001/Nyx/issues)